-Vibrant and exciting, Christchurch New Zealand was devastated by two significant earthquakes in 2010 and 2011.
-A city on the rebuild, there are plenty of unique things to do in Christchurch.
+Vibrant and exciting, Christchurch, New Zealand, was devastated by two significant earthquakes in 2010 and 2011.
+More than 14 years later, this lively city is full of surprises.
+We found plenty of interesting and unique things to do in Christchurch.

-To our surprise, we found more things to do in Christchurch today than there were before the quakes.
+Today, we find more things to do in Christchurch than before the quakes.
 Classic sites and activities remain, joined by new post-earthquake options that together suggest Christchurch is a city that will not be defeated.

 Read on and discover what we believe are the best things to do in Christchurch.

-Whether you are passing through, didn’t allocate enough time, or staying a while, there are a few places we consider must-sees in Christchurch.
+Whether you are passing through or are staying a while, there are a few places we consider Christchurch must-dos and must-sees.
 These are the International Antarctic Centre, Botanic Gardens, and Cathedral Square.
 The last two can be included in a city tour.

 International Antarctic Centre

-Highlights include a sub-zero Antarctic storm, a ride in the Hägglund (all-terrain amphibious Antarctic vehicle), penguin viewing (feedings at 10.30 and 3.00 daily), and a 4D movie (fourth dimension is wind and occasional sea spray).
-There’s also a room dedicated to smaller children’s fun and learning.
+Highlights include a sub-zero Antarctic storm (they supplied us with coats), a ride in the Hägglund (an all-terrain amphibious Antarctic vehicle), adorable penguin viewing (feedings at 10.30 and 3.00 daily), and a 4D movie (Warning: I was a bit surprised that thefourth dimension is wind and occasional sea spray).
+There’s also a room dedicated to younger children’s fun and learning.

-Located near the Christchurch airport, it’s easy to visit on your way in or out of town, especially if you use the free shuttle bus.
+It’s located near the Christchurch airport, so it’s easy to visit on your way in or out of town, especially if you use the free shuttle bus.
 Reserve your tickets for the International Antarctic Centre here.

 One of the top indoor activities in the city, it’s perfect for a rainy day or anytime.

 Beautiful Hagley Park is more than just a place for a stroll.
 Set for recreation since the 1850s, it is home to the Botanic Gardens, the Avon River, and several lovely walks.
-This is the largest urban open space in Christchurch; it really is a must-see for visitors.
+This is the city’s largest urban open space and a Christchurch must-see.

-- Botanic Gardens: As I stroll through the 165 acres of native and exotic plants in the Christchurch Botanic Gardens, my stress melts away.
+- Botanic Gardens: We tend to find ourselves strolling through different sections of the 165 acres of native and exotic plants in the Christchurch Botanic Gardens, more than once on each visit to the city..
 Free entry

-- Antigua boatshed: Built in 1882, the Antigua boatsheds are New Zealand’s only surviving 19th-century purpose-built boat sheds, having always been used for commercial boat hire.
-They are the starting point for punting on the Avon or hire kayaks, canoes, rowboats, or paddleboats.
+- Antigua boatshed: Built in 1882, the Antigua boatsheds are New Zealand’s only surviving 19th-century purpose-built boatsheds, having always been used for commercial boat hire.
+They are the starting point for punting on the Avon or hiring kayaks, canoes, rowboats, or paddleboats.

-- Punting on the Avon: A Christchurch tradition and loads of fun, we listened to historic stories told by our Edwardian dressed punter as he guided us down a section of the Avon River.
-Reserve your often discounted tickets here.
+- Punting on the Avon: A Christchurch tradition we had to give it a try.
+Our Edwardian-dressed punter shared historic stories as he guided us down a section of the Avon River, adding to our fun.

 Save even more with a Christchurch Pass that includes the historic tram, punting on the Avon River, and the Gondola.
 Reserve your Christchurch pass here.

-Take a self-guided bus or free walking tour of the city
+Take a self-guided bus tour or free walking tour of the city

 In a city in transition, one way to stay current is to have a guide.
-Our two favourite tours are either the tram or a free walking tour.
+Our two popular tours are either the tram or a free walking tour.

 - Christchurch historic tram